25 August: since we started the Nightingale Gardeners Group - we have a new bank account and papers from meetings are on the Gardening page.

 Grow Places (especially Paul Herrington) and volunteers: biscuits, blackboard (from a skip), bulbs, cleaning kit, cloches, disabled gardening tools, first aid kit, seeds, plants, loan of push mower.

 Hill (the housebuilders)- have very recently given us a very generous donation to support the garden.
-We would like to use it for tools and materials for our new structures.
+We have used it for our new toolshed, paint, tools and materials in general.

 Immy and Ingrid - for so many items (big and small) but also activities, enthusiasm and support.